What is a Landing Page?

 When landing pages are executed well (meaning the page is targeted and has a solid offer) your conversion rates will skyrocket.
 Here are 10 tips to help you create more successful landing pages.

 The headline of your landing page is by far the most important part.
-Sadly, people won’t read every word of the copy that you poured your blood, sweat, and tears into.
+Sadly, people won’t read every word of copywriting that you poured your blood, sweat, and tears into.
 As humans in a highly distracting world, we tend to naturally skim for headlines and other elements that grab our attention when reading.
 That’s why you have to draw people in with those few words at the top of the page.
 Be specific and interesting (but be careful not to go overboard).
-Get it right, and you’re much more likely to get people to go further into the copy.
+Get it right, and you’re much more likely to get people dive in deeper and convert.

 So now you’ve got your readers’ attention, how do you get them to read further?
-You have to make the rest of your content not only informational but visually appealing.
-If it’s not pretty or easy to follow, people won’t stick around.
+You have to make the rest of your page content not only informational but visually appealing.
+If it’s not pretty or easy to follow, user experience suffers and people leave.
 Here’s how to make your landing pages easy on the eyes:

 - Use sub-headings to break up and organize the main points.